 Setting Up Vercel

-Vercel turns the code in your GitHub repo into a live website.
-You'll connect Vercel to GitHub, point it at your ARK repo, paste in the two Supabase values from the previous page, and click Deploy.
+Vercel turns the code you downloaded from your dashboard into a live website.
+You'll drop the unzipped folder onto Vercel, paste the two Supabase values from the previous page, add your license key, and click Deploy.

 Two minutes.